tonymullen/ups-website/src/partials/f15plp/hw/pair-prolog-description.html.md

 ## Bert Bos Puzzle

-For this project you will work in pairs to use Prolog (later Haskell) to solve the [Bert Bos Puzzle](/~tmullen/pages/bertspel).
+For this project you will work in pairs to use Prolog to solve the [Bert Bos Puzzle](/~tmullen/pages/bertspel).
 Take a look at the puzzle now to get a general gist of the puzzle.